 In preparing for today’s comments I revisited much of Marc’s work and came away with a renewed awe for his own facility with words and concepts, with complex theories and historical truths.
 But it also reminded me of how much his incisive razor-sharp sociological work was accompanied by a moral philosophy . . .

-Peggy’s full comments will be posted soon in the scholarship section of marcsteinberg.org.
+Peggy’s full comments are in the scholarship section of marcsteinberg.org.